 After their ablutions, another erection, then another soiling, and a reaching up towards the pyramids and papyrus.
 Their hooves were horned in the fallow morning and in the bravery of beauty.
 Throbbing in the pulse of sexualised nerve-ends, compelled to join their nerve-ends at the farthest reaches of the breeding grounds of data, as the purest, most merciful violence combined in tender strokes of affection, affecting the muted study room across which pale shadows bore witness to hordes of scarecrows and the beasts of night, scrawled in the dust of data and in the deed, the act of longing and beseeching was becoming.

-There was a mouth in the soup of the marketplace of ideas where commodities serve as vomit and malnutrition.
+There was a mouth in the soup of the marketplace of ideas where commodities served as vomit and malnutrition.
 The excrement of inspiration was a sentry in a tower eating a piece of fruit on a rocking horse.
 Data transfer protocols were to climax in cyberspace and be re-imagined as stardust.

 Above N’s head, some architext constructed another sky — a sky to beat all others — to envelope the earth up and beyond the true sky [of your childhood and lazy Sundays in the park].
 The feeling was almost religious.
 A temple was a temple where the people looked to people who were wizards and witchdoctors to appease their gods.